MouriNaruto/MouriDocs/docs/10/ReadMe.md

 ﻿# MD10: Archived list for things I currently working on

+## February 2025

+#### NanaZip 5.x

+Status: Working In Progress

+Currently, the released NanaZip 5.0 has implemented the UFS/UFS2 support, and the released NanaZip 5.0 Update 1 has implemented the .NET Single File Application bundle, Electron Archive (asar), ROMFS, ZealFS, WebAssembly, and LittleFS support.

+Because the decoder and encoder interfaces are not ready in the modernized 7-Zip Plugin SDK, The .NET Single File Application bundle readonly support which currently extracting compressed files in the bundle are not supported.

+I want to write littlefs parser by myself instead of using littlefs library because I want to have a lightweight readonly implementation which I can try to use that in MBR for happiness on the retro 16-Bit x86 platform.
+So, it's currently only block information that can be acquired.

 ## January 2025

 #### Porting Hyper-V Enhanced Session mode over VMBus to Hyper-V Linux guests.